the-prototypist/InfoSec-Resources/README.md

 ## Linux Tools

-[**Linux Terminal Cheatsheet**] - https://dev.to/mauro_codes/linux-terminal-the-ultimate-cheat-sheet-2g5b - _A cheatsheet for useful commands and keyboard shortcuts in the Linux Terminal._
+[**Linux Terminal Cheatsheet**](https://dev.to/mauro_codes/linux-terminal-the-ultimate-cheat-sheet-2g5b) - _A cheatsheet for useful commands and keyboard shortcuts in the Linux Terminal._

 [**LSX**](https://github.com/souvikinator/lsx) - _A directory navigation tool for Linux from @souvikinator._